openlawteam/tribute-contracts/docs/adapters/Ragequit.md

 ## Adapter workflow

 In order to opt out of the DAO, the member needs to indicate the amount of shares and/or loots that one have decided to burn (to convert back into a token value).
-Only members are allowed to opt out.

 The proportional shares and/or loots are burned when the member provides the tokens in which one expects to receive the funds.
 The funds are deducted from the internal DAO bank balance, and added to the member's internal balance.